-SSL certificates are those digital certificates which secure your online business infrastructure using private and public key cryptography.
+SSL certificates are those digital certificates that secure your online business infrastructure using private and public-key cryptography.
 SSL is the abbreviation of Secure Socket Layer.

-Their visual trust indicators like HTTPS in the URL and padlock in the address bar symbolise trust, genuineness and authenticity of the website.
+Their visual trust indicators like HTTPS in the URL and padlock in the address bar symbolize trust, genuineness and authenticity of the website.

 There are multiple global brands of SSL certificates, which are available in different validations and packages.

-SSL certificates are available in three validations, i.e. Domain Validation (DV), Organisation Validation (OV) and Extended Validation (EV).
+SSL certificates are available in three validations, i.e. Domain Validation (DV), Organization Validation (OV) and Extended Validation (EV).

 The 3 basic types of SSL certificates are:

-In this article, we will discuss on the above-mentioned types of SSL certificates, their advantages and disadvantages.
+In this article, we will discuss the above-mentioned types of SSL certificates, their advantages and disadvantages.

 Single Domain SSL Certificate: